AI

 The size trap

-Finance representative with budget authority.
+Finance with budget authority.
 Not a finance analyst who has to check with the CFO.
 Someone who can approve spending up to your committee threshold on the spot.

 Operating rhythm that doesn’t waste time